-For example, a student can use a segment tool to draw what looks like a square by eyeballing the locations of the vertices, but the quadrilateral will not stay a square when its vertices are dragged.
-Building a “real” square with dynamic geometry software requires that it stay a square when any of its parts are dragged.
+Using dynamic geometry software, a student can draw what looks like a square by eyeballing the locations of the vertices.
+However, the quadrilateral will not stay a square when its vertices are dragged.
+Building a “real” square requires that it stay a square when any of its parts are dragged.
 This is only possible by baking the geometric properties of a square into the quadrilateral as it’s being built.

 The Web Sketchpad tool interface was designed with student tasks in mind.
-By providing only tools needed for the task at hand (optionally arranged in the order of expected use), there’s less need to provide students with prescriptive directions and thus better support for open-ended tasks.
+By providing only tools needed for the task at hand, there’s less need to provide students with prescriptive directions and thus better support for open-ended tasks.
 And by immediately showing the user detailed visual information about the effect of the chosen tool, there’s less need to explain how to use tools with which the user isn’t already familiar.
 These innovations enable less prescriptive and more open-ended student tasks.
 Students can be encouraged to be more self-reliant and self-directed, concentrating on the mathematics of the task rather than following directions from a worksheet or from the teacher.

 The best way to learn about tools is to try building a square yourself.
 The video below the websketch gives an overview of the variety of square constructions made possible by the tools.
 When you’re done, challenge yourself or your students to find multiple ways to construct a rhombus using the same tools.